 Principal arterials serve interstate and interregional trips.
 These routes generally serve all urban areas with populations greater than 5,000.
 These roadways are most important in terms of commerce and the transport of goods and services.
 Rural principal arterials are further subdivided into 1) Interstate highways and 2) other principal arterials.
-Principal arterials do not exist in the Town of Oasis.
+There is one principal arterial in the Town of Richford.